 People say we’re business-friendlier.

-Indiana is a cost-effective state in which to build a business, as the state’s total business taxes are lower than the adjoining states.
-This is due in part to Indiana having one of the best workers’ compensation rates and unemployment tax rates.
-In addition, the state’s average weekly wage is very competitive and the ease of doing business notable.
+Indiana is a cost-effective state in which to build a business, as the state’s total business taxes are lower than adjoining states.
+This is due in part to Indiana having one of the lowest workers’ compensation rates and unemployment tax rates.
+In addition, the state’s average weekly wage is very competitive and the ease of doing business in Indiana is notable and offer businesses a competitive advantage over other locations.

 Since every company has different needs, all business assistance programs offered by Indiana are project specific.
 The focus of all incentive programs is placed on the specific needs of each individual customer.
 There are local incentives for property tax abatements and tax increment financing, as well as cooperation with the state on infrastructure programs.